 - Monitor to ensure team members follow though on meeting the child’s needs.

 - Be a trusted support for the child.
 In the sea of ever-changing faces, the CASA volunteer is the one person the child knows will keep coming back – each and every week.
-Volunteers take children to the beach, to the library, the park and just spend time getting to know the child and understanding the child’s hopes, fears and dreams.

 No other program combines regular mentoring and preventive services with the comprehensive advocacy that influences decisions directly affecting the child’s future.

 CASA volunteers come from all walks of life and are truly some our community’s most impressive adults.
 More than half are employed, 12% are students, 18% are retired.
 Many have children of their own.
 The majority of volunteers are between 40 and 60 years old but our current volunteers range in age from 21 to 82.
 See our page of frequently asked questions for potential CASA volunteers.